paopao74cn/InMOS-DW/content/Jobs/Goethe_PhD.md

 1. a statement of research experience, qualification and interest
 2. a complete CV
 3. at least two contacts who would agree to send a letter of recommendation.

-Information should be submitted by 30.4.21.
-Applications will be considered beyond this date until the post has been filled.